snowplow/documentation/docs/reusable/media/_index.md

 Additionally, you can track custom entities along with the events.

 :::info Example app
-To illustrate the tracked events and entities, you can visit an example app that showcases the tracked media events and entities live as you watch a video.
+To illustrate the tracked events and entities, you can visit a React example app that showcases the tracked media events and entities live as you watch a video.

 [Visit the app here.](https://snowplow-incubator.github.io/snowplow-javascript-tracker-examples/media) Source code for the app is [available here.](https://github.com/snowplow-incubator/snowplow-javascript-tracker-examples/tree/master/react)